AbdulDavids/blog/content/posts/charles-leclerc.md

 hidemeta: false
 comments: false
 summary: "We are checking"
-description: "A comprehensive list of all of Scuderia Ferraris mistakes for 2024"
+description: "A comprehensive list of all of Scuderia Ferrari's mistakes for 2024"
 disableShare: false
 disableHLJS: false
 hideSummary: true